wwills2/linear_system_and_matrix/README.md

 algebra.
 The code is a mix of C++ OOP paradigms and C features such as raw pointers and arrays.
 Though this mix isn't practical in most production environments, it is used here to show competency with both languages.

-### Design

-- Namespace: wwills

-- Project Root

-  - main.cpp

-    - Driver for the Demonstrative program built by the included Makefile.
-Facilitates reading in the representation of a elements and calling the appropriate methods
-  -